LLMalMorph: On The Feasibility of Generating Variant Malware using Large-Language-Models: Detailed Design of

-\underline{\textbf{Algorithm} \ref{alg:function_transformation}}, designed for the \textit{\textbf{Function Mutator}}, specifies how the three submodules, Extractor, Prompt Generator, and LLM-Based Function Modifier, transform functions in malware source code.
-The algorithm takes the filename $i$ as input, the number of functions to modify $j$, the desired transformation strategy $s$, and the selected $LLM$.
+\underline{\textbf{Algorithm} \ref{alg:function_transformation}}, designed for the \textit{\textbf{Function Mutator}}, specifies how the Extractor, Prompt Generator, and LLM-Based Function Modifier transform functions in malware source code.
+It takes the filename $i$, the number of functions to modify $j$, the desired transformation strategy $s$, and the selected $LLM$ as input.
 Next, we describe each submodule in detail.

-\underline{\textbf{Extractor.}} The Extractor submodule (line 1 of Algorithm \ref{alg:function_transformation}) utilizes the $\texttt{extractor}$ subroutine, which takes in a source file and iterates over the parse tree of the source code.
-From the parse tree, it extracts and stores these two auxiliary information: \bcircle{1} A list of globally declared variables, structures, compiler directives and store them in $\texttt{globals}$ and \bcircle{2} A list of included headers and store them in $\texttt{headers}$.

-Such information is critical for a successful transformation because it provides essential context about global dependencies that the functions may utilize.
-Supplying this context to the LLM in the form of prompts ensures the generation of more accurate and syntactically correct code.
-After this, the subroutine parses the source file to extract all function definitions, producing a set $\{f^i_1, f^i_2, \ldots, f^i_G\}$.
+\underline{\textbf{Extractor.}} The Extractor submodule employs the $\texttt{extractor}$ subroutine, which processes a file’s parse tree to extract and store two auxiliary elements: \bcircle{1} globally declared variables, structures, and compiler directives in $\texttt{globals}$; and \bcircle{2} included headers in $\texttt{headers}$.
+This information provides essential context on global function dependencies, and supplying this context to the LLM by prompts enables more accurate and syntactically correct code generation.
+Next, the subroutine parses the source file to extract all function definitions, producing a set $\{f^i_1, f^i_2, \ldots, f^i_G\}$.

 \underline{\textbf{Prompt Generator.}} Lines $3-7$ of Algorithm \ref{alg:function_transformation} correspond to the Prompt Generator and LLM Transformation submodules.
-The subroutine $\texttt{gen\_prompt}$ in line 4 is invoked with the function $f_t^i$, the transformation strategy $s$, and the extracted $\texttt{headers}$ and $\texttt{globals}$.
-It structures the input code and strategy into a prompt $p_s||{f^i_t}$ tailored for the LLM.
-The design of the prompt is detailed in Section~\ref{subsec:prompt_design}.
-Also refer to Appendix~\ref{subsec_appendix:all_prompts} for the different types of prompts used in the subroutine and Appendix~\ref{section:detailed_prompt} for a complete example of a constructed prompt and corresponding LLM response.
+The subroutine $\texttt{gen\_prompt}$ constructs a complete prompt $p_s||{f^i_t}$ by combining the input function $f_t^i$, chosen strategy $s$, and the extracted $\texttt{headers}$ and $\texttt{globals}$.
+The design of the prompt is detailed in subsection~\ref{subsec:prompt_design}.